Saint Andrew West Rural (Jamaica Parliament constituency)

 Saint Andrew West Rural is a parliamentary constituency represented in the House of Representatives of the Jamaican Parliament.
 It elects one Member of Parliament MP by the first past the post system of election.

 Boundaries

+A Map of all Jamaican parliamentary constituencies and their respective parliamentary results in the latest parliamentary election on 3 September 2021.
+Saint Andrew West Rural is featured as number 4 and elected JLP canididate Juliet Samantha Cuthbert-Flynn into the 15th Parliament of Jamaica.

 The constituency covers the areas of Brandon Hill and Chancery Hall.